Diagrammatic representations of Generalized Temperley-Lieb algebras of affine type $\widetilde{B}$ and $\widetilde{D}$

 Sometimes, it will be useful for us to think of the standard $k$-box as being embedded in the $xy$-plane.
-In this case, we put the lower left corner of the rectangle at the origin such that each node $i$ (respectively, $i'$) is located at the point $(i, 1)$ (respectively, $(i, 0)$).
+In this case, we put the lower left corner of the rectangle at the origin such that each node $i$ (respectively, $i'$) is located at the point $(i, 1)$ (respectively, $(i', 0)$).

 A \textit{concrete pseudo k-diagram} consists of a finite number of disjoint plane curves, called \textit{edges}, embedded in the standard $k$-box with the following restrictions.
 The nodes are endpoints of edges.
 All other embedded edges must be closed (isotopic to circles) and disjoint from the box.
 We refer to a closed edge as a \textit{loop}.
 It follows that there cannot exist isolated nodes and that a single edge starts from each node (an example is given in Figure \ref{7box}).
 A \textit{non-propagating edge} is an edge that joins two nodes of the same face, while a \textit{propagating edge} is an edge that joins a node of the north face to a node of the south face.
 If an edge joins the nodes $i$ and $i'$ we call it a \textit{vertical edge}.
-If a diagram $D$ does not have propagating edges (which it can happen only when $k$ is even) then we say that $D$ is \textit{undammed}, otherwise, $D$ is \textit{dammed}.